Autodesk/shore/README.md

 The rendered output is stored in Memory and is passed on to the correct backend service provider.

-As of today (20 Oct 2020) only Spinnaker is supported as a backend service.
+As of today (30 Mar 2021) only Spinnaker is supported as a backend service.

 The framework will not validate the input before pushing to a backend as combinations may be very tricky to validate.